jessemonroy650/Plugin-Popup-Fade-UI/README.md

 ## `popup.fire()` ##

-This takes the same parameters as `message()` and also make the message visible.
-If no parameter is given, then it just makes the message visible.
+This takes similar parameters to `message()`, and also make the message visible.
+If no parameter are given, then it just makes the message visible.

 This function calls `popup.message()` and `popup.toggle()` in sequence.